Amazing to include Bollywood and dance streak in Marvel movie, says Chloe Zhao - ExBulletin

 Zhao, sort of a prodigy in Hollywood for her distinct, independent films that deal with human stories, said she always wanted to make a movie in the Marvel Cinematic Universe, known for its blockbuster superhero movies.

-Zhao, whose debut film was ‘Songs My Brother Taught Me’ which she followed up with from critically acclaimed ‘The Rider’, gained worldwide attention with ‘Nomadland’, a film which focuses on a woman who leaves home and decides to become a nomad after her husband dies and she loses her job.
+Zhao, whose first film was “Songs My Brother Taught Me” which she followed from the critically acclaimed “The Rider”, caught the world’s attention with “Nomadland”, a film which focuses on a woman who leaves home and decides to become a nomad. after the death of her husband and the loss of her job.

 Asked about Zhao’s interest in themes of belonging and the idea of home in her stories, the director said these concepts have occupied her mind lately.